 Chebakia Dough

-- Knead the dough with your hands for five minutes, or so until the dough is pliable.
+- Knead Chebakia dough with your hands for five minutes, or so until the dough is pliable.
 You can also use a mixer if you prefer.
 Divide dough into 3 sections and cover with a dishcloth while you make the syrup.

 - Add water, sugar, orange blossom water, and lemon juice in a saucepan.
 Cook over medium heat, while stirring, until the sugar is dissolved.